biolink/biolink-model/src/docs/faq.md

 - `predicate` is an association slot and must have a value from the [`related to` hierarchy](https://biolink.github.io/biolink-model/docs/related_to)
 - `category` (or `rdf:type`) is a slot and must have a value from the [`named thing`](https://biolink.github.io/biolink-model/docs/NamedThing) or the [`association`](https://biolink.github.io/biolink-model/docs/Association) hierarchy.

-### How do I assign Biolink classes and slots (e.g. nodes and attributes) to my data source?

-Many data sources have their own data model that is not Biolink Model.
-They have their own objects and properties that might use different syntax, capture data at a different semantic level or a different granularity, or use different identifiers.

-Biolink Model uses components from the LinkML metamodel components (like `id_prefixes`, `exact, narrow, related, broad mappings`, `aliases`, `descriptions`) to help convey the concepts in the model to users.
-However, this process is often not automated and requires human curation.
-Sometimes, capturing a higher level

 ### What are some examples of Biolink Model usage?